-My DIY clay art pales in comparison to the gorgeous ceramic piece that inspired me to unearth my clay, but I don’t care because I just really enjoyed the peaceful process of making these clay fish!
+My DIY clay art pales in comparison to the gorgeous ceramic piece that inspired me!
+But I just really enjoyed the peaceful process of making these clay fish.

 (I’m still on my craft-with-supplies-I-have kick and I happened to have everything on hand to make this air dry clay craft project).